 If you have any experience with finance or economics, you must have heard about Forex Exchange.
 Do you ever wonder what exactly the function of these exchanges is?
 Let us explain that to you.
-When you travel abroad, always make sure ahead of the tour that you have local money with you for the country you are travelling to, but you have to buy it by paying a certain exchange rate of that currency to your currency.
+When you travel abroad, always make sure ahead of the tour that you have local money with you for the country you are traveling to, but you have to buy it by paying a certain exchange rate of that currency to your currency.
 Has it ever occurred to you who set those exchange rates?

 Is there any bank or financial institution out there?
 The answer is yes!
 Forex exchange is a sort of an intermediary institution for the currencies to set their values against one another.
 In short, Foreign Exchange is an over-the-counter, decentralized market that facilitates the trading of currencies.
 The foreign exchange determines the exchange rates for every currency on the basis of their buying, selling, and currency reserves the country holds of the corresponding currency.